 Myasthenia gravis is an autoimmune disorder that occurs when polyclonal antibodies bind to postsynaptic acetylcholine receptors at the neuromuscular junction.2-5,17 This leads to inactivation of the receptors and inadequate neuromuscular transmission.
 Myasthenia gravis is characterized clinically by muscle weakness that develops after repetitive muscle contraction.

 Patients are divided into two clinical groups.
 The first are patients who present with ocular complaints.10 Patients most commonly present with some degree of ocular muscle involvement.
 Diplopia is the most common patient complaint.
 Ptosis is the most visible sign noted on the physical examination.
 Diplopia with disconjugate gaze can be elicited by having the patient maintain a vertical gaze for approximately 3 minutes.
 Ptosis can also be made to worsen by having the patient maintain an upward gaze for the same duration of time.
 These patients may or may not have associated weakness of the pharyngeal and facial muscles that present with the complaints of dysarthria and dysphagia.
 These symptoms can often be elicited by having the patient count backward from 100.

 The second group are patients with proximal muscle weakness.
 Weakness of the limbs usually involves the proximal muscles and may be asymmetric.
 Weakness of the muscles can be elicited by having the patient perform repetitive exercises involving the muscle groups in question.
 Involvement of respiratory and pharyngeal muscles should be taken very seriously as it may lead to respiratory failure or aspiration.2,3,18-21

-Edrophonium chloride is a short-acting acetylcholinesterase inhibitor (anticholinesterase) used in the diagnosis of myasthenia gravis.3,17 Its onset of action is rapid (within 1 to 2 ...
+Edrophonium chloride is a short-acting acetylcholinesterase inhibitor (anticholinesterase) used in the diagnosis of myasthenia gravis.3,17 Its onset of action is rapid (within 1 ...